 We all hope to avoid dental emergencies.
 However, if one should occur, you want your dentist to be there for you right away.
 At Jayson D. Voto, DDS Family & Cosmetic Dentistry, we do our best to always see emergency patients the same day that they call in.
 Our goal is to get you out of pain and restore your tooth so you can continue business as usual.
+For quality dental care when you need it most, don’t hesitate to contact Dr. Jayson D. Voto, DDS !

 In addition to his 12 years of experience as a general dentist, Dr. Voto also has something that you won’t find at many other offices in the area—state-of-the-art technology.
 Using digital X-rays and intraoral cameras, he’s able to find, diagnose, and treat dental problems as quickly and efficiently as possible, which is especially useful when you’re talking about an emergency!
 With him, you can trust that he’ll get you out of pain as fast as possible and make sure your emergency won’t pop up again in the future.